nerohmot/sksd/README.md

 2. **Connecting to remote spyder-kernels**, this is available, but it is very manual. (actually almost un-usable).
 3. **Environment(s)** ... `spyder` runs in the same environmnet as the environment we are coding for.
 This has the following consequences:
   - The app **needs** to conform to the `spyder` requirements. (not the packages themselves, but their restrictions (can) pose a problem)
-  - The app **needs** to conform to the rest of the environment. (eg `anaconda`, again not the packages but their restrictions make life hard)
+  - As if this is not enough, the app **needs** to conform to the rest of the environment **too**. (eg `anaconda`, again not the packages but their restrictions make life hard) ...
+Shouldn't it be the other way around in that the environment conforms to the application?!?
   - As `spyder` doesn't know up-front what his run-time environement will be, a lot of extra testing needs to be done, which doesn't help the 'time to market' **and** results in further package restrictions.

 The goal of this initial proposal is to solve these issues transparantly!